elastic/harp/docs/cmd/harp_to_object.md

 ## harp to object

-Export all data of a secret container.
+Export all data of a secret container as JSON or YAML.

 ```
 harp to object [flags]